Blue Blue Day

 "Blue Blue Day" is a 1958 single written and originally performed by Don Gibson.
+On the recording Gibson is accompanied by the Jordanaires.

 Chart performance

 "Blue Blue Day" went to number one for two weeks on the Country & Western Best Seller chart and remained on that chart for a total of six months.
 The song also was Don Gibson's second of four Top 40 entries, where it peaked at number twenty.